Grand Hotel, Mundesley

 The Grand Hotel is a former hotel which still stands in the English coastal village of Mundesley in the county of Norfolk, United Kingdom.
 The building is now called the Grand Norfolk Holiday Apartments.

 Location

 The defunct hotel is situated on the B1159 main coast road that runs from Cromer to Caister-on-Sea.
 The building stands on a cliff top highpoint in the village and is a dominant landmark.

 History

-This Victorian hotel was built in 1897 along with the Manor Hotel in Mundesley effort to develop into a fashionable seaside resort at the time that nearby Cromer had grown into prominence as a resort.
-With the arrival of the railway to Mundesley a development company was set up to instigate the expansion of Mundesley.
-This company was called The East Coast Estates Company'.
+This Victorian hotel was built in 1897 along with the Manor Hotel in Mundesley in the effort to develop into a fashionable seaside resort at the time that nearby Cromer had grown into prominence as a resort.
+With the arrival of the railway to Mundesley, a development company was set up to instigate the expansion of Mundesley.
+This company was called The East Coast Estates Company.
 The Grand Hotel was to offer luxury accommodation to the Victorian traveller, most of whom were expected to arrive by train at the village's brand new railway station.